kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 # Script
 ## Slide 1 - Introduction & Reason for Hospitality
 {**Introduction**}
-Hi I'm Neil Jiang.
-I am a student at TUD studying computer science.
+Hi I'm Neil Jiang, and I am a student at TUD studying computer science.

 {**Reason for Choice**}
-For this presentation, I chose to focus on the industry of the public healthcare system in Ireland.
+For this presentation, I'm focusing on the irish public healthcare system.

-This is because I have first-hand experience navigating the system, as I often accompany my mother to her consultations and appointments, acting as a translator due to her poor English.
+This is because I have first-hand experience navigating its complexities, as I often accompany my mother to her consultations and appointments, acting as a translator due to her poor English.

-Through these trips, my mother and I have been met with many points of friction and inefficiencies within the system.
+Through these trips, my mother and I have been encountered many points of friction and inefficiencies within the system, which I believe that SAP will be able to solve.

 ## Slide 2 - Outline Issues met
 {**Outline Issues Met**}